-2022 System Supply
+2023 System Supply

-During 2022, the SLR and Tait Wells contributed 66% of the total source water supply, while the North Coast Sources contributed 15%, Loch Lomond contributed 11% and the Beltz groundwater wells contributed 8%.
+During 2023, the SLR and Tait Wells contributed 55% of the total source water supply, while the North Coast Sources contributed 24%, Loch Lomond contributed 15% and the Beltz groundwater wells contributed 6%.

-Aquifer Storage and Recovery Demonstration at Beltz Wells
+Aquifer Storage and Recovery Demonstration Project and Pilot Study at Beltz Wells

-As part of SCWD's Water Supply Augmentation Strategy, SCWD began an Aquifer Storage and Recovery (ASR) Demonstration Project in 2022.
-Available winter and spring flows from the North Coast sources and the SLR were treated to potable standards at the GHWTP, conveyed through the water distribution system and injected into two existing production wells.
-After injection, the water was stored, recovered, and directed to SCWD's distribution system.
-During 2022, SCWD injected a combined total of 85.6 million gallons (MG) into the Purisima and Santa Margarita Aquifers, which included 35.9 MG injected at Beltz Well 8 from Jan.
-20 to May 9, 2022, and 49.7 MG injected at Beltz Well 12 from Jan.
-17 to May 2, 2022.
-SCWD will perform the second year of the ASR Demonstration Project in 2023.
+As part of SCWD's Water Supply Augmentation Strategy, SCWD began an Aquifer Storage and Recovery (ASR) Demonstration Project at Beltz Wells 8 and 12 in 2022 and a pilot study at Beltz Well 9 in 2023.
+Available winter and spring flows from the North Coast sources and the SLR were treated to potable standards at the GHWTP, conveyed through the water distribution system and injected into three existing production wells.
+After injection, the water was stored, recovered, tested to ensure it meets all drinking water standards, and directed to SCWD's distribution system.
+During 2023, SCWD injected a combined total of 24.5 MG into the Purisima and Santa Margarita Aquifers, which included 6.9 MG injected at Beltz Well 8, 13.5 MG injected at Beltz Well 12, and 4.1 MG at Beltz Well 9.
+SCWD will complete the Beltz 9 ASR Pilot Study in 2024 and is in the process of designing permanent ASR facilities at the Beltz Wells.